-In the last four years, we have published thousands of articles, tweets, videos, and other content featuring voices from around the world all with one thing in common- they are certificated teachers.
+In the last six years, we have published thousands of articles, tweets, videos, and other content featuring voices from around the world all with one thing in common- they are certificated teachers.
 In addition to having undeniable success on the internet, we have been featured on various media platforms including The Washington Post, The Huffington Post, and to name a few.

 In addition to our articles, we have published 6 independent books, presented at conferences around the country, and held seminars around topics affecting teachers.